kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

 ## Comparison with Realtime Data Processing Engines

-It's important to note that Kestra's Realtime Triggers are not intended to be used as a replacement for real-time data processing engines such as Apache Flink.
+It's important to note that Kestra's Realtime Triggers are not intended to be used as a replacement for real-time data processing engines such as Apache Flink, Apache Beam or Google Dataflow.

-Flink excels at **stateful** streaming applications and complex SQL transformations over real-time data streams.
+Those data processing engines excel at **stateful** streaming applications and complex SQL transformations over real-time data streams.

 In contrast, Kestra's Realtime Triggers are **stateless**, meaning they trigger one workflow execution per event.
 They are designed primarily to react to events in real time to orchestrate business-critical processes.